Local engineer helping students in underserved communities with STEM

 "We are dedicated to the students here, for our future generations," said Debra Roy.

 Roy is the President of the Board of Directors at the Elementary Institute of Science.
-The nonprofit organization provides free STEM classes for students, K through 12 in southeast San Diego.
+The nonprofit organization provides free STEM classes for kindergarten through 12th-grade students in southeast San Diego.

 "Having them exposed to others they can relate with, that look like them, really makes a difference," said Roy.